 Invest in a Good Carrier: It doesn’t matter what kind of pet you have; you need to invest in a good carrier for them.
 If you usually take your cat to the vet with a leash and harness, that’s all well and good.
 However, that will not be adequate on an airplane, bus, or car ride.

 Consider getting a sturdy, ventilated carrier for your pet so you can carry them around safely.
+I did some research online and am really happy with my investment.
 A good carrier isn’t just for their safety either.
 When you have a good pet carrier, your pet feels safe and comfortable inside and they won’t get anxious or scared of their surroundings.

 The people around you are also protected in case your animal gets anxious and their fight instincts kick in.
 Your little chihuahua might be the most precious and loving little animal in the world at home, but you don’t want their first experience travelling on a bus to end in a hospital visit and lawsuit.